Be careful and prepared during stinger season

 The pain is immediate and intense but not considered life-threatening.

-If the sting is clearly from a blue bottle do not use vinegar but instead wash off the tentacles with seawater.
+If the sting is clearly from a blue bottle do not use vinegar but instead wash off the tentacles with water.

-The Australian Resuscitation Council advises the following for jellyfish stings:
+The Australian Resuscitation Council provides the following general advice for all jellyfish stings in tropical Australia:

 - Check for level of consciousness and assess airway, breathing, circulation, and resuscitate if required – early resuscitation after major stings from Chironex box jellies has saved lives in the past few years.

-- Douse the sting site liberally with vinegar to neutralise the stinging cells – UNLESS the sting is from a blue bottle, in which case wash off with water.
-Pick off any tentacles.
+- Douse the sting site liberally for 30 seconds with vinegar to neutralise the stinging cells – UNLESS the sting is from a blue bottle, in which case wash off with water.

 - Seek medical aid as soon as possible.
 Call for an ambulance if this has not already occurred, if there is persistent pain or any ongoing or worsening symptoms.

-Dr Brown said in-hospital treatment for a marine sting could vary depending upon the severity of the sting and the type of symptoms being exhibited.
+Dr Coates said in-hospital treatment for a marine sting could vary depending upon the severity of the sting and the type of symptoms being exhibited.

 Antivenom was available for Chironex fleckeri and other multi-tentacled box jellyfish stings but not for jellyfish causing Irukandji syndrome, he said.